What Machine dApps can you build on peaq today?

 Same same, but better

-To understand what dApps can be built on peaq’s Web3 infrastructure today instead of Big Tech’s centralised infrastructure, look no further than the App Store / Play Store.
-What apps exist which involve machines, vehicles, robots and devices?
+To understand what Machine dApps can be built on peaq’s Web3 infrastructure today instead of Big Tech’s centralized infrastructure, look no further than the App Store / Play Store.
+What apps exist which involve machines, vehicles, robots, and devices?
 Bingo.
 Those are dApps that you can be confident that you can already start to develop on the peaq network.

 Just type in ‘taxi’ for example.
 There are tonnes of taxi apps built on Web2 infrastructure, serving different regions, demographics and offering different kinds of services and revenue models.